Mapping Content Marketing to Funnel Stages

 “The best content doesn’t win – the best promoted content wins.”

 You know by now that you need content, but a lot of companies make the mistake of thinking that content marketing stops when you hit the publish button.

 As brands, we need to be thinking of content promotion and PR tactics before even sitting down to write.
 After all, just because you built it doesn’t mean they’ll come.

 Today, I’m sharing exactly how you can create a high-impact B2B content marketing strategy, highlighting the key takeaways from my recent interview with Andy Crestodina, Co-Founder of Orbit Media and author of Content Chemistry.

 Mapping out your content marketing funnel

-The modern content marketing funnel may not be a linear one, but the buyer journey still has the same stages.
+Creative content agencies need to know that the modern content marketing funnel may not be a linear one, but the buyer journey still has the same stages.